ThinkBigAnalytics/AoaDemoModels/HOWTO.md

 # Overview
 This example shows step-by-step scenario to add a simple model to AOA service.
 We are using Pandas dataframes here, so it could be easily adopted to use Teradata or Spark dataframes.
-# Datasets
-We would need training and evaluation datasets, you could find some examples in `model_modules/data` directory.

 # Walkthrough
 This walkthrough illustrates adding new model to framework, starting with local development and moving to the service for training and evaluation
 ## 0. Prototype script